 - If you don't have a grill, cook the meat in a frying pan on high heat or bake in the oven until the steak is perfect to your liking.

 Weeping tiger sauce is made from chopped-up shallot, garlic, tamarind concentrate, fish sauce, fresh lime juice, sugar, and toasted rice.
 Here is a full recipe for Nam Jim Jaew.
-Some variations of the sauce use chopped spring onions, adding extra flavor to the delicious dish.
+Some variations of the sauce use chopped spring onions, adding flavor to the delicious dish.

 Crying Tiger is a pretty low calory food.
-It is packed full of protein and keeps you satisfied and full for a long time without feeling too heavy.
+It is packed with protein and keeps you satisfied and full for a long time without feeling too heavy.
 I have calculated the calories of the crying tiger and the crying tiger sauce in my recipe card below.
 The quick answer is about 200 calories/serving/ 5 oz for the grilled beef and 80 calories/serving for the dipping sauce.

-Other Summer Thai Recipes you'll love.
+Other Summer Thai Recipes You'll love